brentp/mosdepth/README.md

 This is **useful for QC**.

-The `$prefix.mosdepth.dist.txt` file contains, a cumulative distribution indicating then proportion of bases (or the proportion of the `--by`) that were covered for at least a given coverage value.
+The `$prefix.mosdepth.dist.txt` file contains, a cumulative distribution indicating the proportion of bases (or the proportion of the `--by`) that were covered for at least a given coverage value.
 It does this for each chromosom, and for then whole genome.